yangshun/tech-interview-handbook/non-technical/format.md

 - On-site (Front End):
   - 3 x Front end on whiteboard.
 Have to use Vanilla JS (or at the most, jQuery).
   - 2 x Algorithm on whiteboard.
+- Team matching.
+  - Speak with managers from different teams who are interested in your profile.
 - Tips:
   - You are only allowed to use the whiteboard.
 No laptops involved.
   - In rare cases, candidates may even be allowed to skip the phone interview round and advanced to on-site directly.
+  - For non-fresh grads, you only receive an offer if you are successfully matched with a team.

 ### Lyft